Skip to main content

 Breakout 10B: Elevating Scientific Intelligence Through Human–AI Collaboration: A Multimodal Congress Analytics Case Study

-How can life science teams turn thousands of congress outputs into timely, actionable insight?
-This presentation introduces an AI-enabled, human-guided framework designed to accelerate scientific intelligence while preserving analytical rigor.
 At the 2025 American College of Cardiology (ACC) Annual Scientific Session, more than 4,000 abstracts and a surge of professional social media created an overwhelming volume of information.
-In this session, we’ll showcase how this framework cuts through the noise to rapidly identify what matters most.
+We’ll showcase how this framework cuts through the noise to rapidly identify what matters most.

-The approach delivered insights five times faster than traditional methods, with around 90% confidence in thematic and sentiment analysis.
-We’ll highlight key trends from ACC, including rising focus on lipoprotein(a), expanding cardiovascular relevance of GLP-1 therapies, and increased attention on ATTR-CM and pulmonary hypertension innovation.
-Join this session to discover a practical, scalable approach to modernizing congress intelligence while keeping experts firmly in control.
+We’ll highlight key trends generated from ACC, including rising focus on lipoprotein(a), expanding cardiovascular relevance of GLP-1 therapies, and increased attention on ATTR-CM and pulmonary hypertension innovation.

 11:55 AM - 12:55 PM